-Apart from the permanent collection, the Centre also includes a temporary exhibitions space, a number of Audiovisual rooms, a Rooftop terrace providing spectacular views of St George’s Basilica, the Castello with the skyline of Victoria and the rural landscape of Gozo.
+Apart from the permanent collection, the Centre also includes a temporary exhibition space, a number of Audio-visual rooms, a Rooftop terrace bar, just refurbished, providing spectacular views of St George’s Basilica, the Castello with the skyline of Victoria, and the rural landscape of Gozo.

-Run and operated completely by volunteers, the Centre is open 7 days a week from 0900h to 1700h and is very active in the cultural and artistic scene of the island.
-The management of the centre is run by a wide spectrum of volunteers ranging from students to retirees, hailing from different backgrounds, including the business community, academia, the financial sector, education, science, technology and others.
+Run and operated entirely by volunteers, the Centre is open seven days a week from 0900h to 1700h and is very active in the cultural and artistic scene of the island.
+The management of the centre is run by a wide spectrum of volunteers ranging from students to retirees, hailing from different backgrounds, including the business community, academia, the financial sector, education, science, technology, and others.

 Il-Ħaġar also strives to bear witness to the Christian heritage of the people of Gozo and to propose the Catholic way of life as a viable proposition in today’s world.